-At David Turner Music, we've worked with enough clients, and we've performed enough weddings to know that you'll have questions about the entertainment for your big day.
-Our Wedding DJ FAQ page provides another useful list of the most common issues and questions that come up regarding the reception portion of your wedding.
+At David Turner Music, we've worked with enough clients, and performed enough weddings to know that you'll have questions.
+Because the entertainment is a critical part of your big day, we've put together this resource for you.
+This Wedding DJ FAQ page provides a useful list of the most common issues and questions that come up regarding wedding receptions.
 If you're looking for our more general wedding FAQ page, it can be found here.

 Wedding DJ FAQ with David Turner